Caramel Cake

 Should you level a cake when it’s hot or cold?

 It is important to level your cake after it has cooled completely.
 Warm cakes are delicate and can break easily due to the steam released while cutting.
-To level the cake, it is recommended to use a long serrated knife of 9-10 inches.
+To level the cake, use a long serrated knife of 9-10 inches.
 It provides better control than a fancy cake cutter and cuts through the cake effortlessly, resulting in fewer crumbs.

 The origins of caramel cake are not entirely clear, but it is believed to have originated in the southern United States, particularly in the states of Louisiana and Tennessee.
 It is often associated with southern cuisine and is a popular cake recipe across the region.